Where Is The Headwaters Of The Mississippi River

 Plan Your Visit

 Itasca State Park is open year-round, but the best time to visit is during the summer months when the weather is pleasant and all facilities are open.
-The park offers a variety of activities, including hiking, biking, camping, and fishing.
+Plus, the park offers a variety of activities, including hiking, biking, camping, and fishing.
 Be sure to check the park's website for information on current conditions, events, and reservation requirements.

 Walking Across the Headwaters